eladgnr/vacations/README.md

 pip install -r requirements.txt
 3. Install PostgreSQL and Set Up the Database
+If you want to connect to PostgreSQL manually, use:

+psql -U admin -d vacations_db
+Then run the following SQL commands (via pgAdmin or psql):

 CREATE DATABASE vacations_db;
 CREATE USER admin WITH PASSWORD '1234';
 GRANT ALL PRIVILEGES ON DATABASE vacations_db TO admin;
+These must match the credentials in your settings.py.

 4. Run Migrations

 python manage.py migrate
 5. Create Sample Users
 a.
-Run the shell:
+Run the Django shell:

 python manage.py shell
 b.
-Then paste the following:
+Then paste this:

 from django.contrib.auth.models import User User.objects.create_superuser(username='admin', email='admin@example.com', password='1234')